rakeshkurakula/multi_gpu_training/README.md

 ![Scaling Efficiency](./benchmark_results/images/scaling_efficiency.png)

-Perhaps the most revealing metric was scaling efficiency - how close we came to the ideal linear speedup as we added more GPUs.
+Perhaps the most revealing metric was scaling efficiency - how close I came to the ideal linear speedup as I added more GPUs.
 The chart above shows the stark difference between DP and DDP strategies.

 **DDP achieved near-linear scaling** (the dotted line represents perfect scaling), maintaining over 90% efficiency even with 4 GPUs.
 In contrast, DP's efficiency dropped to around 60% with 4 GPUs, highlighting the communication overhead inherent in this approach.

-## The Lessons: What We Learned
+## The Lessons: What I Learned

 Our benchmarking journey revealed several key insights: